vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-nsxt.md

     ![Specify NSX ALB controller node name and IP](img/tko-on-vsphere-nsxt/20-ALB-9.png)

-1. Deploy the 2nd and 3rd NSX ALB controller nodes by using steps in [Deploy NSX Advanced Load Balancer](#deploynsxalb).
+1. Deploy the 2nd and 3rd NSX Advanced Load Balancer controller nodes by using steps in [Deploy NSX Advanced Load Balancer](#deploynsxalb).

-1. Log into the primary NSX ALB controller using the Controller Cluster IP/FQDN and navigate to **Administrator** > **Controller** >  **Nodes**, and then click **Edit**.
+1. Log into the primary NSX Advanced Load Balancer controller using the Controller Cluster IP/FQDN and navigate to **Administrator** > **Controller** >  **Nodes**, and then click **Edit**.
 The Edit Controller Configuration popup appears.

 1. In the **Cluster Nodes** field, enter the IP address for the 2nd and 3rd controller, and then click **Save**.

     ![Cluster node IP address in controller configuration](img/tko-on-vsphere-nsxt/21-ALB-10.png)

-    After you complete these steps, the primary NSX ALB controller becomes the leader for the cluster and invites the other controllers to the cluster as members.
+    After you complete these steps, the primary NSX Advanced Load Balancer controller becomes the leader for the cluster and invites the other controllers to the cluster as members.

-    NSX ALB then performs a warm reboot of the cluster.
+    NSX Advanced Load Balancer then performs a warm reboot of the cluster.
 This process can take approximately 10-15 minutes.
 You will be automatically logged out of the controller node where you are currently logged in.
 On entering the cluster IP address in the browser, you can see details about the cluster formation task.

     ![Controller initialization](img/tko-on-vsphere-nsxt/22-ALB-initialization.png)